Wilson Bryant Burtt: Military career

-He graduated from the United States Military Academy at West Point in 1899, was commissioned as a second lieutenant with the 8th Infantry Regiment, and was shipped off to Cuba immediately.
+Burtt graduated from the United States Military Academy at West Point in February 1899, was commissioned as a second lieutenant with the 8th Infantry Regiment, and was shipped off to Cuba immediately.

-Following the Spanish–American War, Burtt was stationed in the Philippines to 1904.
-He returned to the States and was a professor of Military Science and Tactics at Kentucky State University.
-Burtt returned to the Philippines in 1907 and would remain there until 1910.
-In 1913 and 1914 Burtt instructed the California National Guard.
-He observed the German armies in the field from 1915 to 1916.
-During the Punitive Expeditionary Force in Mexico, Burtt served under General John J. Pershing.
+Following the Spanish–American War, Burtt was stationed in the Philippines from September 1900 to February 1901 with the 8th Infantry and March 1901 to July 1903 with the 5th Infantry.
+He returned to the States and was a professor of Military Science and Tactics at Kentucky State University from August 1904 to August 1907.
+Burtt returned to the Philippines with the 18th Infantry from November 1907 to December 1908.
+After six months at the Presidio of Monterey in California, he again returned to the Philippines with the 20th Infantry until June 1910.
+Burtt was an honor graduate of the Army School of the Line in 1911 and subsequently graduated from the Army Staff College in June 1912.
+In both 1914 and 1915, he instructed the California National Guard.
+He observed the German armies in the field from December 1914 to April 1915.
+During the Punitive Expeditionary Force in Mexico, he served under General John J. Pershing.

 During World War I, Burtt was the Assistant Chief of the Air Service and chief of staff, Fifth Army Corps.
 He served in most of the major battles of the war.
+He was given the temporary rank of brigadier general from June 1918 to August 1919.

-Following the war, he was an instructor at the General Staff College.
-In 1920, he resigned as a major but was reappointed the same year.
+Following the war, Burtt was an instructor at the General Staff College.
+In 1920, he resigned as a major but was reappointed as a lieutenant colonel the same year.
+In 1927, Burtt graduated from the Army War College and was promoted to colonel.
 He resigned as a brigadier general in 1938, but in 1942 was made a major general on the retired list.